xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## ASR 9000
-The ASR 9000 is the router of choice for high scale edge services.
-Agile Metro utilizes the ASR 9000 in a PE function role, performing high scale L2VPN, L3VPN, peering, and Pseudowire headend termination.
+Agile Metro utilizes the ASR 9000 devices using the 5th generation Lightspeed+ NPU in a multi-service PE role, performing high scale L2VPN, L3VPN, peering, and Pseudowire headend termination.
 The ASR 9000 is also utilized as a user plane in the distributed CUPS architecture for subscriber termination.
+The solution includes the ASR 9902 and ASR 9903 small form factor modular ASR 9000 routers.

 ![](http://xrdocs.io/design/images/asn-metro/cst-hw-asr9000.png)